Seed Format

 Example

-Here’s an example explanation for the seed
+Here’s a breakdown for the seed

 0000000001fa80c2f6002a2a2a2a2a2a2a2a0000000103ba70c3aa18040008000f00100017002a00